 Hence, $\alpha(h^{t-1})$ is continuous and Brouwer's fixed point theorem ensures that there exists the required fixed point.

+Step 5: Existence of Bid Price.
 Having shown existence of the ask, we now follow a similar technique to prove existence of the bid.
 To this end, see that the bid function is given by: